ambilight-4-mediaportal/AtmoLight/ReadMe.md

 __Question:__ What is Hyperion?

 __Answer:__ Hyperion is a network controlled Ambilight system which is fully supported by AtmoLight.
-It's usually installed on an Raspberry Pi and in the Useful Links overview there are several links on how to get you started.
+It's usually installed on an Raspberry Pi and you can find more about it on the Hyperion Wiki page.

 <br>

 __Question:__ What is Hue?

 __Answer:__ Hue is a system Philips developed to support remotely control lights.
-AtmoLight does support it indirectly by means of an application called AtmoHue and a setup guide for this is listed under the Useful Links overview.
+AtmoLight does support it indirectly by means of an application called AtmoHue and you can find more about it in the AtmoHue forum thread listed under Useful Links.

 <br>